mattbostock/webdriver_exporter/README.md

 ## Prometheus Configuration

-The Navigation Timing Exporter needs to be passed the target as a parameter, this can be done with relabelling.
+The WebDriver Exporter needs to be passed the target as a parameter, this can be done with relabelling.

 Example configuration: